opengeospatial/ogcapi-workshop/workshop/content/docs/compliance-and-certification.md

 ## TEAM Engine

 In order to be certified, a product needs to passed the tests on the OGC validator.
-The OGC validation infrastructure is based on [TEAM Engine](https://github.com/opengeospatial/teamengine), a Free and Open Source tool which is being incubated as an [OSGeo project](https://www.osgeo.org/projects/teamengine/).
+The OGC validation infrastructure is based on [TEAM Engine](https://github.com/opengeospatial/teamengine), a Free and Open Source tool which is an [OSGeo community project](https://www.osgeo.org/projects/teamengine/).

 Developers can either use the hosted version of TEAM Engine on CITE, or install and integrate it locally into their own pipeline.